Independence is a life skill that we value as adults, but how do you teach your children to be more independent?

 A few things you can do to get back on track

-Make sure their shoes, socks, coat, and backpack are all there.
-That way you don’t need to get up much earlier, and your child is able to take the time to pick out what they want to wear without the pressure of being late.
+That way, you don’t need to get up much earlier, and your child can take the time to pick out what they want to wear without the pressure of being late.

 Additional reading: How to Talk to Your Kids About Current Events